jaxwilko/wn-game-plugin/docs/development.md

 Could I have done this in JS?
 Yeah, but that wouldn't be as fun a challenge.

 ## Writing a game engine in PHP
-PHP was not written for this, but it's a very versatile language so why not?
+PHP was not written for this, it's a templating language...
+Well it used to be, modern PHP is a very versatile language offering some really neat features.
+So why can't you run a game on PHP?
+This sounded like a challenge to me and, not one to be afraid of a challenge, accepted.

 To start with, we should define some concepts.
 - `Client` - The end user's browser and the code executed within it.
 - `Server` - The game server running the PHP code.
 - `Levels` - An object that contains `WorldObject`s

-### Why a game engine in a CMS
+### Why a game engine in a CMS?
 Laravel is awesome.
 Winter CMS is Laravel with extra steps to make your life easier.
 Creating a game engine is a lot of work and being able to build it on top of features, such as the backend form system and the `Winter.User` auth system, saved so much time and effort.